Frequently Asked Questions

-You only need to facilitate the Club meetings and help the members work through the discussion questions.
+You only need to facilitate the club meetings and help the club members work through the discussion questions.
 We'll show you how to do that.
 Our First Fruits of Zion teaching team does the bulk of the teaching.
-We provide a Weekly Online Teaching, taught by two of our Torah Club teachers for your club to view.
-You can depend on this video to deliver solid teaching for your group and supplement this teaching with your own insights as much as you are able and comfortable.
+We provide a Portion Connections online video, taught by two of our Torah Club teachers for your club to view.
+You can depend on this video to deliver solid teaching for your club and supplement this teaching with your own insights as much as you are able and comfortable.

-Torah Club Leaders will have access to a Weekly Online Teaching through www.torahclub.org (starting in September of 2018) featuring two teachers from First Fruits of Zion presenting insights and commentary on the weekly Torah portion.
-These short conversational teachings will correspond to the weekly discussion questions in the Member Pack.
-When the Torah Club group meets, everyone watches the short video before you lead them through the discussion questions together while adding your own insights as much as you are able and comfortable.
+Torah Club Leaders will have access to a weekly online teaching through torahclub.org (starting in October 2018) featuring two teachers from First Fruits of Zion presenting insights and commentary on the weekly Torah portion.
+These short, conversational, Portion Connections teachings will correspond to the weekly discussion questions in the Member Pack.
+When your Torah Club meets, everyone watches the short video before you lead them through the discussion questions together while adding your own insights as much as you are able and comfortable.

 Who can join my Torah Club?

 Anyone that you invite can attend your Torah Club, but everyone must become a current Club Member to participate.
-You have control to define your group.
-You may have a "Public" group or a "Private" group.
-You can define your group as a women's group, a men's group, or a group for married couples (with or without children).
-How your group is structured is completely up to you.
+You have control to define your club.
+You may have a "Public" club or a "Private" club.
+You can define your club as exclusively for women, men, young adults, or married couples (with or without children).
+How your club is structured is completely up to you.

 How does someone become a member of my Torah Club?

-Potential members need to ask for your permission to join your club.
-Once you have approved them and they have paid their annual membership fee they can join your group.
-This will be managed through your Club Management page online or in your app.
+Potential members need to ask for your permission to join your club using the torahclub.org website.
+You can also send someone a personal invitation via email.
+Once you have approved them and they have paid their annual membership fee they can join your club.
+This will be managed through your Club Management page.